bidah/universal-nativewind-v4-starter/README.md

 ## Web Deploy

-Besides `npm web` to start web project, you get extra npm scripts to build and deploy your app on the web with a static deploy configuration.
+ Scripts to build and deploy your app on the web with a static deploy configuration.

 > ℹ️ You need to install netlify CLI first to use `web:deploy` and `web:deploy:prod` scripts